redwoodjs/redwood/docs/docs/deploy/baremetal.md

 sides = ["api","web"]
 path = "/var/www/app"
 processNames = ["serve"]
+# pm2Global = true
 ```

+If you want to use pm2 globally, uncomment the `pm2Global = true` line

 This lists a single server, providing the hostname and connection details (`username` and `agentForward`), which `sides` are hosted on this server (by default it's both web and api sides), the `path` to the app code and then which PM2 service names should be (re)started on this server.